leanpanda-com/json_hyperschema_client_builder/README.md

 ## JSON Schema/Hyperschema Libraries

-Currently, there is no Elixir module that handles resolving and validating aganst JSON hyperschema.
+Currently, there is no Elixir module that handles resolving and validating against JSON hyperschemas.
 This code cheats by replaceing "$schema" values with the URL for the Draft 4 Schema, as it is the only one that `ex_json_schema` handles.